-Scarlet fever is caused by specific bacteria.
-The bacteria produces a toxin that causes a rash.
-Scarlet fever usually develops in conjunction with strep throat .
+The infection is caused by a bacterium that makes a toxin that causes a distinct rash.
+Scarlet fever usually happens along with strep throat.

 - High fever

-- Specific, spreading rash that feels like sand paper
+- A distinct, spreading rash that feels like sand paper

 - Flushing in the face with paleness around the mouth

-- Red streaks, called Pastia lines, on elbows, underarms, and body creases
+- Red streaks on the elbows, underarms, and body creases

 - Swollen glands in the neck